tc39/proposal-eventual-send/README.md

 the [Waterken Q library](http://waterken.sourceforge.net/web_send/) and [Kris Kowal's Q library](https://github.com/kriskowal/q).
 A good early presentation is Tom Van Cutsem's [Communicating Event Loops: An exploration in Javascript](http://soft.vub.ac.be/~tvcutsem/talks/presentations/WGLD_CommEventLoops.pdf).
-Allof these are about promises as a first step towards distributed computing, by using promises as asynchronous references to remote objects.
+All of these are about promises as a first step towards distributed computing, by using promises as asynchronous references to remote objects.

 Kris Kowal's [Q-connection
 library](https://github.com/kriskowal/q-connection) extended Q's